The Capella Program: Toward A Space-only High-frequency Radio VLBI Network Formed by Small Satellites in Low Earth Orbits: System Components

 Assuming a cartridge-type receiver (to be discussed in Section~\ref{sec:receiver}) installed in the Cassegrain focus, the total aperture efficiency, meaning the fraction of the energy arriving at the telescope that is actually captured by the receiver, is approximately 80\% \citep[cf.][]{baryshev2015}.

+Using the \textsc{Herschel} telescope data from \citet{sein2003} as a reference, and assuming that (1) the mass of the optical surfaces scales with their surface area (since they cannot be made substantially thinner anymore); (2) the mass of support structures, which need to counteract torques that bend the mirrors, scales with the product of the mass of the optical surface they need to carry and its radius; and (3) about 30\% of the mass of the \textsc{Herschel} telescope were contributed by the optical surfaces and about 70\% by the support structures, the mass of a \textsc{Capella} telescope with a geometric collecting area of 3~m$^2$ is approximately 70~kg.

-In order to maximize the collecting area while minimizing the telescope mass and the size at launch, we foresee the use of a segmented SiC primary mirror composed of seven elements.
-Each element is a regular hexagon with a flat-to-flat diameter of 70~cm, with six elements being arranged side-by-side around a central element; the complete configuration forms an aspheric mirror (see Figure~\ref{fig:mirror}).
+As an example, Figure~\ref{fig:mirror} shows the design of a segmented SiC primary mirror composed of seven elements.
+Each element is a regular hexagon with a flat-to-flat diameter of 70~cm, with six elements being arranged side-by-side around a central element; the complete configuration forms an aspheric mirror.
 The alignment of the elements is accurate to within 1~$\mu$m.
 Light is reflected from the primary to a circular secondary mirror, and from there through a hole in the central element of the primary toward the Cassegrain focus.
 The geometric collecting area is 3~m$^2$; the effective collecting area, assuming a total aperture efficiency of 80\%, is $A_{\rm e} = 2.4$~m$^2$.

-Using the \textsc{Herschel} telescope data from \citet{sein2003} as a reference, and assuming that (1) the mass of the optical surfaces scales with their surface area (since they cannot be made substantially thinner anymore); (2) the mass of support structures, which need to counteract torques that bend the mirrors, scales with the product of the mass of the optical surface they need to carry and its radius; and (3) about 30\% of the mass of the \textsc{Herschel} telescope were contributed by the optical surfaces and about 70\% by the support structures, we can estimate the mass of a \textsc{Capella} telescope to be approximately 70~kg.
+Given that \textsc{Mimosa} is intended to serve as a pathfinder mission, we foresee the use of a monolithic parabolic SiC primary mirror with an aperture of 1~m and thus a geometric collecting area of 0.75~m$^2$; the effective collecting area, assuming a total aperture efficiency of 80\%, is $A_{\rm e} = 0.6$~m$^2$.
+Using again the \textsc{Herschel} primary mirror as benchmark, scaling down to the dimensions of the \textsc{Mimosa} telescopes leads to a mass of approximately 13~kg.